auroralabs-loci/openssl/doc/designs/fips_deferred_tests.md

 Requirements
 ------------

-1. **On-Demand Execution**: Each algorithm-specific KAT must be executed before the first cryptographic use of that algorithm.
+1. **Conditional Execution**: Each algorithm-specific KAT must be executed before the first cryptographic use of that algorithm.
 2. **Idempotency**: Once a self-test has been successfully executed for an algorithm, it must not be run again.
 A successful result will be cached.